CONNECTICUT WORKERS' COMPENSATION ATTORNEY

 If you have been seriously injured in the workplace, you can generally rely on workers’ compensation to reimburse you for your medical costs and lost wages.
 However, not all injuries in Connecticut are eligible for workers’ compensation—and, sometimes, claims are unjustly denied.

-If you were injured on the job or while performing any duties related to your employment, the Hartford workers’ compensation lawyers at Goff Law Group can provide valuable insights and representation for your workers’ compensation claim.
+If you were injured on the job or while performing any duties related to your employment, the workers’ compensation attorneys at Goff Law Group - West Hartford can provide valuable insights and representation for your workers’ compensation claim.
 We can help you pursue the benefits that you rightfully deserve.
 If you are having any issues with your workers’ compensation claim, including if your claim was denied, we highly recommended that you consult with a legal professional on how best to proceed.

 What Does Workers’ Compensation Cover?

 Generally, workers’ compensation covers both work-related injuries and occupational illnesses.
 Work-related injuries can be either traumatic in nature or incurred over time as a result of repetitive motions.
 Generally speaking, traumatic injuries are those that result from one-time incidents and on-the-job accidents.Workers’ compensation will cover traumatic injuries if: